MarkRosemaker/booking-system/ReadMe.md

 When we store the courses in a database and restart the program, we need to remember to continue counting where we left off.

 An alternative way to create unique IDs is the package "[github.com/google/uuid](https://github.com/google/uuid)", which creates unique, albeit long, ID strings.

+## HTTP Method

+A choice was made to not restrict the API to a method like 'POST' because for now, each endpoint only does one thing.

 ## Additions